-The diamonds, which we extract from the ground are in rough and irregular shape, which are improper to be used for any purpose mainly ornament designing.
+The diamonds, which we extract from the ground are in a rough and irregular shape, which are improper to be used for any purpose mainly ornament designing.
 So these rough stones are cleaned up and shaped into a gem with many facets.
 This shaping of a rough stone by hand or by a machine into a shiny gem is what diamond cutting is.

 A good cut adds a great value to the appearance of a diamond, which is the topmost priority while making any jewelry piece.
 A cut decides most of the reflection that happens in a diamond.
 If the cut is improper, then it can turn a high-quality diamond into a less lustrous stone which is considered poor in jewelry designing.
-A high-quality diamond is a diamond which has a perfect color grade and clarity.
+A high-quality diamond is a diamond that has a perfect color grade and clarity.
 To avoid the wastage of rough stone and to use the maximum portion of the rough stone, different diamond shapes are made using computerized designing.

 The diamond cut is done, usually in terms of the number of facets.
 To give a particular shape to a diamond, rough stones are cut with many faces which further decides what type of cut a diamond holds.
 Each type has a pre-specified number of standard cuts.

 The two most known type of diamonds in the ornament industry is Single cut diamonds and Full cut diamonds.
-The chances are you might be knowing about what single cut diamonds and full cut diamonds are even if you are a little bit familiar with diamonds and diamond jewelry.
+The chances are you might be knowing about what single cut diamonds and full-cut diamonds are even if you are a little bit familiar with diamonds and diamond jewelry.
 If you are not, we have all the information regarding them here.
 Just continue reading.

 What are Full Cut Diamonds?

 Full Cut Diamonds are the diamonds, which have a standard cut specification of 57 or 58 facets.
-The maximum number of diamonds are made with this standard cut that is most of the diamonds are full cut diamonds.
+The maximum number of diamonds are made with this standard cut that is most of the diamonds are full-cut diamonds.
 The cuts on the rough stone are placed taking two criteria into account, one that they provide the best brilliance and two gaining maximum use and producing minimum waste of the rough stone.
-57 or 58 is a large number for facets to cut and so it is difficult for the jewelers to cut that many faces on small rough stones and hence large stones are preferable for full cut diamonds.
+57 or 58 is a large number for facets to cut and so it is difficult for the jewelers to cut that many faces on small rough stones and hence large stones are preferable for full-cut diamonds.
 Full cut diamonds require a lot of time, precision, and hard work of brilliant workers and for the same reason are made using machines.